 Indeed, Granada is beautiful.
 The center of the town is shaped by its distinctive church.
 Around ‘Iglesia La Merced’ numerous restaurants and bars invite visitors to enjoy Burritos, a chilly Toña, Gallo Pinto (in a lot of different variations) or freshly grilled meat.
 On the central place in the city you can find some nice handcraft work such as bracelets or necklaces for great memories on your wrist.
 Further to the East, you will reach Lake Nicaragua, the largest lake in Central America.

 Around the city, you can climb a handful of volcanos with different routes varying from two hour to entire day trips.
 Depending on your sight trails can be impressive and heaven on earth for photographers.

-Despite its beauty, we have to say, Granada was the only place on our travel we did not feel comfortable.
+Despite its beauty, we have to say, Granada was the only place on our travel we did not feel comfortable while backpacking in Nicaragua.
 While strolling through markets people looked to us in a way we have never experienced before.
 The waiters have been unfriendly and some other occasions did not help towards improving our perception of Granada.
 Due to that reason, we decided to leave earlier than planned.
 People we’ve met or talked to in our onwards journey loved Granada and did not experience anything like us.
 So, I bet you’ll be luckier than we have been.